 Having a carer's assessment is an opportunity for you to have your needs reviewed, but it is in no respect a test of your abilities as a carer.
-The assessor would look at your needs and willingness to care, and how caring affects your health, work, free time and relationships.
-If you meet the criteria, the trust must meet your assessed needs and provide any necessary support (subject to a financial assessment).
+The assessor would look at your ability and willingness to care, and how caring affects your health, work, free time, relationships and more.
+If you meet the criteria, the Trust must meet your assessed needs and provide any necessary support (in some cases subject to a financial assessment).

-This will focus on your needs as the carer, not the needs of the person you are caring for.
-The kind of help that could be provided could be anything from help with transport costs to a gym membership.
-You can contact the trust of the person you care for to find out more details or request a carer's assessment.
+This will focus on your needs as the carer not the needs of the person you are caring for.
+The kind of help that could be provided could be anything from getting access to social care support to help with transport costs.
+You can contact the Trust of the person you care for to find out more details or request one.